We’re beyond the two-year mark of working from home here at Komando.com. There’s a good chance you’re not far behind.

 3. You’re trying to do every single thing yourself

 If you need some help, consider hiring.
 It’s a great time to find superstar employees, and considering remote workers opens up your search to so many more great candidates.
-We use LinkedIn Jobs to find the right people.
+We use our sponsor LinkedIn Jobs to find the right people.

 Getting started is easier than ever, and there are tons of features to help you find qualified candidates.
 Ready to get started?
 Go to LinkedIn.com/Kim now and post a job for free.